With the world becoming more tech savy and internet dependent, the role of System Administrator is becoming increasingly valuable.

 However, the clerk doesn't not know the difference between Solaris and UNIX.
 He mostly reads the introductory part of all resumes.

 So, to cater to your advantage write a strong system admin resume summary and a "Key Skills" section customized for the job you are targeting.

 Do not just write "Solaris 2.6", but write what you have achieved using that particular program.

 2. The Hiring Manager

-Each pile is then handed to an appropriate "Hiring Manager" or the person who does understand the technology and who you will probably be working with.
+Each pile is then given to a recruiter or the person who does understand the technology and who you will probably be working with.

 So the rest of your sysadmin resume must be crafted in a language that best suits them.